A Saint Who Levels Up Through Necromancy

 If I press on, I can thrust—

-As he stepped forward, Yujin’s field of vision went dark.
+As he pressed a step forward, Yujin’s vision went dark.

 — Thwack!